Flexible Metal Dies

 Ordering from one of our die manufacturer partners

 Contact your local die manufacturer to order your die to the RD435 specifications.
+The linked page below has a pre-filled order form to make the ordering process easier.

 *The Tri-Crease is a crease that consists of three separate lines to create a clean, folded edge on your design.
 In order for the edge to fold the correct way, the scores must be made on the back of your sheet in order to be on the inside of the fold.
 When sending your cut file to the die-maker it is important to indicate that you are using a Tri-Crease line, and then be sure to print the registration mark on the back of the sheet.